nextmarte/nextmarte/README.md

-🌱 I’m currently learning Rust
+🌱 I’m currently learning Rust and JavaScript
   <br>
 👯 I’m looking to collaborate on data science projects